-- 5.9.1 A Zoning By-law is recognized as an important implementation tool of Brampton Plan and will, at a minimum, address the following land use planning matters: - .a Establish a zoning regime that implements the City Structure as contemplated by this Plan; - .b Achieve the intensification and density targets of this Plan in accordance with the City-Wide Growth Management Framework and to support the planned Mobility Framework; - .c Permit a range of land uses and building typologies that advance the City-wide Building Blocks of this Plan;

-- .d Have regard for the planned City-wide form, function, and public realm objectives of this Plan; and, - .e Restrict development permissions where there is a known or identified risk to public health and safety, or for the protection of Natural System resources and open spaces. - 5.9.2 The City recognizes Community Planning Permit Systems as an additional tool to implement this Plan.
-In accordance with the policies of this section, the City may implement a Community Planning Permit System as an alternative to a Zoning By-law.
+- 5.9.1 A Zoning By-law is recognized as an important implementation tool of Brampton Plan and will, at a minimum, address the following land use planning matters: - Establish a zoning regime that implements the City Structure as contemplated by this Plan; - .b Achieve the intensification and density targets of this Plan in accordance with the City-Wide Growth Management Framework and to support the planned Mobility Framework; - .c Permit a range of land uses and building typologies that advance the City-wide Building Blocks of this Plan; - .d Have regard for the planned City-wide form, function, and public realm objectives of this Plan; and, - .e Restrict development permissions where there is a known or identified risk to public health and safety, or for the protection of Natural System resources and open spaces. - 5.9.2 The City recognizes Community Planning Permit Systems as an additional tool to implement this Plan.
+In accordance with the policies of this section, the City may implement a Community Planning Permit System as an alternative to a Zoning By-law. - 5.9.3 The City will review and update the Zoning By-law in accordance with the policies of this Plan and the Region of Peel Official Plan within three years from the date of provincial approval of designated Primary Major Transit Station Areas.